Book reviews by

 Along the way, Orwell reflects on the failings of capitalism, the inadequacies of socialism, and the urgent need for social and economic reform.

-With its vivid descriptions, insightful analysis, and heartfelt empathy for the downtrodden and dispossessed, “The Road to Wigan Pier” remains a landmark work of non-fiction
+With its vivid descriptions, insightful analysis, and heartfelt empathy for the downtrodden and dispossessed, “The Road to Wigan Pier” remains a landmark work of non-fiction.

 Homage to Catalonia: an Insightful Memoir of War and Politics

-In this book, Orwell describes the brutal and confusing realities of war, including his own near-fatal injury and the political betrayals and infighting that plagued the Republican side.
+In this book, Orwell describes the brutal and confusing realities of war, including his near-fatal injury and the political betrayals and infighting that plagued the Republican side.

-A gripping narrative and profound insights into the nature of war and politics.
+It is a gripping narrative and profound insights into the nature of war and politics.
 I believe “Homage to Catalonia” is a powerful testament to the courage and sacrifice of those who fight for a better world.

 “Coming Up for Air” is a nostalgic and bittersweet novel that explores the tension between the past and the present.